Beyond the Local Void: A data-driven search for the origins of the Amaterasu particle: Discussion

 Our results offer alternatives to the origins of Amaterasu outside of the Local Void when considering key modelling uncertainties, the possibility of a heavier arrival mass, and/or the lower end of the systematic energy uncertainty.
-While there are currently no strong constraints on the arrival mass composition, it seems that the UHECR composition evolves with energy and we can expect to see heavier elements at the highest energies \citep{Mayotte2023}.
-Considering its characteristics and its proximity to the center of our distribution, M82 appears to be a strong astrophysical candidate.
+While there are currently no strong constraints on the arrival mass composition, it seems that the UHECR composition evolves with energy and we can expect to see heavier elements at the highest energies \citep{Auger:2025ks}.

 There are several possible phenomena that can drive UHECR acceleration in SBGs, such as superwinds caused by the additive action of stellar winds and supernovae \citep{Anchordoqui2019}.
+Furthermore, SBGs are rich in young, massive stars which leads to an increased rate of long-duration gamma-ray bursts \citep{Marafico:2024ps}.
 Another explanation for the association between UHECRs and SBGs that also includes the action of AGN is offered by the echo model \citep{Bell2022}.

 Alternatively, Amaterasu could have been produced by a past transient event.
-The average propagation time of our accepted events for the nominal and the low energy case throughout Galactic and extra-Galactic magnetic fields is ${\approx 48}$~Myrs and ${\approx 209}$~Myrs, respectively.
-Evidence from the distribution of gas around the M81/M82 systems shows that the two galaxies experienced a tidal encounter within the last $\mathrm{\approx 200}$~Myrs \citep{Yun1994}.
-Other transient events that could be responsible for UHECR acceleration are tidal disruption events, gamma-ray bursts, or binary neutron star mergers \citep{Biehl2018,Batista2019,Farrar2024}.
+The average propagation time of our accepted events for the nominal and the low energy case throughout Galactic and extra-Galactic magnetic fields is ${\approx 10}$~Myrs and ${\approx 50}$~Myrs, respectively.
+In addition to long-duration gamma-ray bursts, transient events that could be responsible for UHECR acceleration are tidal disruption events, or binary neutron star mergers \citep{Zhang2017,Biehl2018,Batista2019,Farrar2024,Bartos:2025sg}.

+The main differences between our work and the results reported in \citet{Unger2024} are: 1) the ABC approach including 3D propagation modelling and a joint selection on the arrival energy and direction of Amaterasu, 2) the ability to condition on the arrival particle type, 3) the inclusion of an effective EGMF up to values of $B_\mathrm{rms} \sqrt{L_c} < 10^{-8}$~G $\mathrm{Mpc}^{1/2}$, and 4) the use of the UF23 base model for the coherent GMF as opposed to the full suite of 8 UF23 models.
+These important distinctions mean that it is challenging to directly compare the results as the analyses involve different assumptions and the reported constraints on the source location have a fundamentally different meaning.